travis-ci/docs-travis-ci-com/user/deployment-v2/bitballoon.md

 title: BitBalloon Deployment
 layout: en
 deploy: v2
+provider: bitballoon
 ---

 Travis CI can automatically deploy files to [BitBalloon](https://www.bitballoon.com/) after a successful build.

 To deploy the current directory to BitBalloon, add your encrypted BitBalloon `site-id` and `access-token` to your `.travis.yml`: